Zaina-Zia/Moodify/README.md

 # Moodify

-Discover music that feels like you.
+Discover music that feels like you, access the project <a href= "https://moodify-tau-five.vercel.app/"> here </a>

 Moodify transforms how you explore songs by generating playlists that match your current mood and listening taste.
 Instead of generic recommendations, the app crafts emotionally aligned soundscapes — whether you’re relaxed, energized, melancholic, or somewhere in between.